 There are a lot of not so favourable brokers out there that will take your trading capital if you are not careful.
-One of the easiest ways to make sure a potential broker is legitimate is that they will be authorised and regulated by a sufficient authority.
+One of the easiest ways to make sure a potential broker is legitimate is that they will be authorised and regulated by a the relevant authorities.
 This makes sure that the broker is held accountable for their actions and most of the time you will be covered by some sort of investor/capital protection.

 List of the main financial regulatory authorities:

 - Australia – ASIC – Australian Securities and Investments Commission

 - Austria – FMA – Financial Market Authority

 - Canada – CSA – Canadian Securities Administrators